Praful/music-playlist-export-import/README.md

 This uses the [unofficial YouTube Music API](https://ytmusicapi.readthedocs.io/en/stable/index.html) to import a CSV playlist into YouTube Music.
 That documentation describes how to connect your Python script to YouTube Music and install the API on your computer.

-You may, the first time you run the youtube scripts, want to uncomment the line:
+You may, the first time you run the YouTube scripts, want to uncomment the line:
 ```
-    # YTMusic.setup(filepath="headers_auth.json")
+    # ytmusicapi.setup(filepath="headers_auth.json")
 ```
 so that the pasted credentials are saved in file `headers_auth.json`.
+To find the credentials in your browser, see [here](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#copy-authentication-headers).

-You can create this file manually as described [here](https://ytmusicapi.readthedocs.io/en/stable/setup.html).
+You can also create this file manually as described [here](https://ytmusicapi.readthedocs.io/en/stable/setup.html).

 Here's an example of running the import into YouTube Music using the output from the Spotify export above: